 Ready for the full list?
-I witnessed huckleberry being used in the following forms in Montana: jam, taffy, ice cream, bear claw, macaroon, vodka, margarita, pie, coffee, vinaigrette, licorice, pop, pancakes, syrup, lemonade, iced tea, hot chocolate, chapstick, cobbler, lollipops, pretzel bites, cheesecake compote, gummy grizzlies, jelly beans, dark chocolate huckleberry candy bar, milkshakes.
+I witnessed huckleberry being used in the following forms in Montana: jam, taffy, ice cream, bear claw, macaroon, vodka, margarita, pie, coffee, vinaigrette, licorice, pop, BBQ sauce, seltzer water, pancakes, syrup, lemonade, iced tea, hot chocolate, chapstick, cobbler, lollipops, pretzel bites, cheesecake compote, gummy grizzlies, jelly beans, dark chocolate huckleberry candy bar, milkshakes, hand cream, candles.

 That’s a crazy number of different uses for one little berry!

 Quirky Travel Guy’s Favorite Huckleberry Foods in Montana:

 Licorice edges taffy for the #5 spot on my berry countdown.
 Both are good but the licorice captures more of the sweetness.

 Booze!
 All that glorious liquor gives the huckleberry margarita from the Northern Lights Saloon in Polebridge an unfair advantage.